protofire/Cardano-Developer-Studio/cardano-smart-contracts-examples/README.md

    Enter your choice or 0 to exit: 7
    ```

-3. **Choose the a Cardano Development container or use the local execution**:
+3. **Choose the a Cardano Development Container or use the local execution**:

    ```
    Fetching list of cardano-development containers (including stopped)...